qgis/QGIS-Documentation/docs/user_manual/processing_algs/taudem/basic_grid_analysis_tools.rst

 Where the optional mask grid and threshold value are input, the function is evaluated only considering grid cells that lie in the domain with mask grid value greater than or equal to the threshold value.
-Source (first order) grid cells are taken as those that do not have any other grid cells from inside the domain draining in to them, and only when two of these flow paths join is order propagated according to the ordering rules.
+Source (first order) grid cells are taken as those that do not have any other g   :class: longtablerid cells from inside the domain draining in to them, and only when two of these flow paths join is order propagated according to the ordering rules.
 Lengths are also only evaluated counting paths within the domain greater than or equal to the threshold.